 - Old San Juan has lots of tourists in the historic UNESCO World Heritage site during the day.
 But late in the afternoon, local residents open their shutters/doors/courtyards and use the many parks and plazas as neighborhood meeting places to catch up on local news and play a few games of dominos.
 If you’ve only been to the old city during the day – you’ll want to experience Old San Juan when it becomes a magical residential neighborhood amidst historic cobblestone streets, ancient city walls and authentic Puerto Rican culture.

 - Capitol Hill is a newly emerging area outside the walls of the old city behind the impressive Puerto Rico Capitol Building.
 This is known by locals as Puerta de Tierra or the San Augustín neighborhood – but an impressive master plan calls for luxury condos and hotels along bayfront parks and seaside promenades from the edge of Old San Juan to Escambrón Beach and San Juan Yacht Club.

-- WeCo is a new term being used for the area West of Condado for the new luxury condo complex that borders the Caribe Hilton, Condado Lagoon, Escambrón Beach and San Juan Yacht Club.
+- WeCo is a new term that you might hear for the area West of Condado for the new luxury condo complex that borders the Caribe Hilton, Condado Lagoon, Escambrón Beach and San Juan Yacht Club.
 Spectacular new construction, lagoon/ocean views, great amenities and an upscale mall-like plaza make this a favorite for executive-level lifestyles.